 There are a lot of misconceptions in regard to teaching songwriting…

 What I took from the whole experience was that there are a lot of misconceptions in regard to teaching songwriting and whether or not it is even possible to teach someone how to write.
 Clay and I get the occasional e-mail saying “You know that songwriting can’t be taught!
 Why do you offer classes and take people’s money when you can’t teach songwriting?
 People either have it or they don’t!”
 The answer to that question is this – both Clay and I learned songwriting from some master craftsmen.
-MANY of the songs that I see posted on Songtown are better than the songs I was writing when I started.
+MANY of the songs that I see posted in SongTown are better than the songs I was writing when I started.
 WAY better.
 I improved because someone who had “been there and done that” took the time to teach me where I was going wrong and how to make my songs better.

 I had a mentor that taught me everything (ok, most everything) he knew.
 I listened and learned.
-And, I’ve now had 6 #1 songs and over 100 songs recorded.
+And, I’ve now had 10 #1 songs and over 125 songs recorded.
 Songwriting is not some magic thing that only the few who have been sprinkled with “hit dust” can do.
 Can someone with NO musical ability write hit songs?
 Probably not.
 Can someone with some musical ability learn how to write better and better keep working until they eventually get some songs recorded?
 Yes they can.
 I did it.
 Clay did it.
-Songtown members are starting to do it.
+SongTown members are starting to do it.
 If I played you my early songs you would be astounded at how bad they were.

 Write on! ~MD

 Songwriting Success is Clay & Marty's 10-day video series that will help you level-up your songs and finish them faster.
 Enter your email address to get started!